Every Student Matters- Every Student Counts

 At OCS technology is integrated into the classroom in numerous ways, existing side-by-side with textbooks, lectures, discussions, group work, and independent learning.
 Instead of replacing established teaching and learning methods, technology at OCS compliments and enhances them.

-The Orangewood Christian School 1:1 Laptop Initiative will enable OCS to provide the opportunity and the resources to bring equitable student access to technology and the educational experiences that integrate technology into learning.
+The Orangewood Christian School 1:1 iPad Initiative will enable OCS to provide the opportunity and the resources to bring equitable student access to technology and the educational experiences that integrate technology into learning.

 Students participate in several educational trips such as Disney’s Animal Kingdom “Wild by Nature” program, Orlando Repertory Theatre, Orlando Science Center, Holocaust Memorial Center, and St. Augustine (8th grade overnight trip).